 Work cannot possibly commence before a cuppa, then the elevenses cuppa, the cuppa after lunch, the 3 pm cuppa, the four-ish cuppa, the six-ish cuppa and the cuppa before he goes home!
 I have used more tea bags and milk in the last 4 weeks than in the entire 5 years we've been in the house!
 Enticing my builder to work harder, I baked this cake, my old time favourite treat for a cuppa, last week and it got eaten between the elevenses and lunch.

 This luscious Victoria sponge cake filled with fresh raspberries and whipped cream with a lightly dust of caster sugar is my idea of heaven on a plate!
-The recipe came from Nigella Lawson's wonderful book ''.
+The recipe came from Nigella Lawson's wonderful book 'How to Eat'.
 I've twicked it a tiny little bit, by adding some lime zest and with my choice of filling, but her basic recipe is by far the best victoria sponge cake I've tried: it's quick, simple to make and the whole thing tastes amaizing!
 I halved her recipe as I like the petitte 7" sandwich tins I have, but if you have bigger tins, double the recipe.
 For the one on this photo I used fresh raspberries with a sprinkle of caster sugar as they were in season, but I love it with raspberry jam and cream as well!

 A word of advise; all ingrediens must be at room temperature and the butter must be very soft.
 Cold ingredients will affect the texture and airiness of your cake, so take them at least 3 hours in advance or the night before.
 Enjoy!